Kelly M. Schulz

-Kelly M. Schulz (born January 2, 1969) is an American politician who served as the Secretary of the Maryland Department of Commerce from January 2019 to January 2022 and earlier as Secretary of the Maryland Department of Labor, Licensing, and Regulation.
+Kelly M. Schulz (born January 2, 1969) is an American politician who served as Secretary of the Maryland Department of Commerce from January 2019 to January 2022 and earlier as Secretary of the Maryland Department of Labor, Licensing, and Regulation.
 She served in the Maryland House of Delegates representing District 4A, Frederick County, Maryland.
 She ran unsuccessfully for the Republican nomination for Governor of Maryland in 2022, losing to state delegate Dan Cox.

 Early life and education

 Schulz was born on January 2, 1969, in Warren, Michigan.
 She attended college, but left at age 19 when she became pregnant.
 She married, had another child, and worked a series of jobs, including bartending and waiting tables.
 She later returned to college, attending Monroe Community College in Rochester, New York, and earning an A.A. degree in 2003.
 In the same year, she moved to Frederick County for her husband's job.
 She completed her undergraduate studies at Hood College, earning a B.A. in political science in 2006.